Nurseries Online

 • L. karasmontana from the Karas mountains, oval shaped and variable in colour.

-Lithops seeds and plants are available for sale from the following nurseries and growers
+Lithops seeds and plants are available for sale from specialist nurseries and online

 Comments